lgvaioli/miniforum/README.md

 # Database to connect to.
 Please read PostgreSQL's docs to find out more about this.
 DATABASE_URL=postgresql://<postgres_user>:<postgres_password>@<host>:<port>/<database_name>

-# This is necessary to connect to a PostgreSQL's in localhost.
+# This is necessary to connect to a PostgreSQL's database in localhost.
 This line should be set to
 # true when deploying to localhost, and false when deploying to Heroku.
 DATABASE_NO_SSL=true